- 1-1/2 cups sugar

 - In a large bowl, beat the sugar, applesauce, eggs, oil and vanilla until well blended.
 Combine the flour, cinnamon, baking powder, salt and baking soda; gradually beat into sugar mixture until blended.
 Stir in zucchini and walnuts.

-- Transfer to two 8-in. x 4-in. loaf pans coated with cooking spray.
-Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to two 8x4-in. loaf pans coated with cooking spray.
+Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (12 slices each).

 "This was a nightmare and a waste of money spent for the ingredients.
 After beating the eggs and oil and when adding the flour mixture, the batter became so thick it started to run up my beaters into the beater slot holes .... not been fun cleaning that out.
 I kept trying to salvage and added applesauce and finally more eggs before I was able to carry on with the rest of the recipe.
 It's In the oven now and it doesn't look like it's rising .... it looks pretty gross.
 I most likely will be burying these babies in the back yard."